-The JMC Student Summer Research Program is a 7 to 10 week program that provides Jefferson medical students with the opportunity to become involved in basic science, translational, clinical, or population health research during the summer following their first year in medical school.
+The Sidney Kimmel Medical College (SKMC) Student Summer Research Program is a 7 to 10 week program that provides Jefferson medical students with the opportunity to become involved in basic science, translational, clinical, or population health research during the summer following their first year in medical College.
 Program components include a seminar series, mentored research, and an oral presentation and written abstract (for details, see Program Components and Requirements).
 The research work should be conducted at Jefferson or at affiliated sites, under the mentorship of a Jefferson faculty member.

 - Basic and Translational Research (Medicine: basic)